Sony Xperia TX: Software

 The Sony Xperia TX was released with Android 4.0.4 Ice Cream Sandwich with Sony's custom launcher with some notable additions to the software which includes Sony's Media applications – Walkman, Album and Videos.
 The device comes with NFC which allows 'one touch' to mirror what is on the smartphone to compatible TVs or play music on a NFC wireless speaker.
 Additionally, the phone includes a battery stamina mode which increases the phone's standby time up to 4 times.
 Several Google applications (such as Google Chrome, Google Voice Search, Google Talk application, Google Mail and Google Maps with Street View and Latitude) already come preloaded.

-The 4.1.2 Jelly Bean update for the Xperia TX was released on March 27, 2013.The 4.3 Jelly Bean update for Xperia TX was released on February, 2014.
+The 4.1.2 Jelly Bean update for the Xperia TX was released on March 27, 2013.The 4.3 Jelly Bean update for Xperia TX was released in February 2014.